Wooden Floor Restoration Cost

 How Much Does It Cost To Remove Wood Flooring?

 If your wooden floor is far too damaged to be restored, then you may need to have it removed by a professional floor specialist, which generally costs around £100 to £200 per day.
-Once the old floor has been ripped up, they will then be able to fit your new wood flooring.
+Once the old floor has been ripped up, they will then be able to help with installing a wood floor to replace the old one.

 You can also do it yourself, although this may take a lot longer, and you need to be careful when removing the floor as you do not want to cause any damage to the subfloor.
 You will also pay for waste disposal, which typically costs around £70 to £290.